Augvape Occula RDA

 The Occula is a pretty simple looking RDA on the outside.
 It’s nothing too fancy and I like that about the design.
 However, the body of the Occula is slightly curved in the center and this gives it a subtle but cool look.
 There’s a single “Occula” logo on the body of the RDA and it reminds me of an ancient, hieroglyphic-like eye.
 I think that this is where they got the name from, deriving it from the word “ocular”, but I can’t say for sure.

-The Occula comes with a single wide bore, 810 drip tip.
+The Occula comes with a single wide bore 810 drip tip.
 It’s a pretty short drip tip and it’s got a thin metal ring that runs along the center of it.
 It looks really nice but I would have preferred it to be a little bit taller.
 Reason being: the Occula got pretty hot during my use because of the high wattages I was pumping through it and my lips were getting uncomfortably close to the scorching hot top cap.

 Speaking of the top cap; like most RDAs it’s used on the Occula to adjust the airflow.
 There’s knurling along the edges of the top cap which makes it easy to turn it and it’s not too tight at all.
 It’s effortless to adjust and I had no trouble doing so.

 There are three holes for airflow on each side of the Occula.
-They’re oval shaped and the cutouts are slanted downwards to make the air hit the coils better.
+They’re oval shaped and the cutouts are slanted downwards to make the airflow hit the coils better.
 The airflow can be adjusted to close off any number of holes (mirrored on each side), or you can close off just one side for single-coil use.

 I think the airflow setup on the Occula is great as it provides a good and open draw with all of the holes open and a noticeably more restricted draw with two holes closed on each side.
-Plus, the downward slant of the holes means that if you position your coils right, you’re able to have the airflow hit the bottom and then move upwards which makes for excellent flavor.
+Plus, the downward slant of the holes means that if you position your coils right, you’re able to have the airflow hit the bottom and then move upwards.
+This makes for excellent flavor.

 Another great thing about the airflow on the Occula is that you’re able to twist and adjust the mid-cap.
 So no matter how many airflow holes you close off, you can still center the remaining open holes on your coils.

 One con I found with the Occula was the O-rings that connect the mid-cap with the build deck.
 They’re super tight and this makes it hard to secure the mid cap onto the deck without lubing it up first.
-It’s not a huge issue but these O-rings could of been better for sure.
+It’s not a huge issue but these O-rings could’ve been better for sure.

 The hallmark feature of the Occula is it’s wide and spacious build deck.
 This RDA was created specifically to accommodate to large, exotic coil builds and there’s definitely enough room to fit em’ — it’s truly a coil builders dream deck.